Kanishk-Kaustabh/Data-Analysis-Excel-Dashboard/README.md

 To grow as a Business Analyst by contributing to impactful projects and continuous learning.”

 ## Questions (KPIs)

-- Which year recorded the highest total sales?
+Which year recorded the highest total sales?

--Which month had the maximum sales?
+Which month had the maximum sales?

-- Which region contributed the most to total sales?
+Which region contributed the most to total sales?

--Which country had the highest number of orders?
+Which country had the highest number of orders?

--Which region shows declining sales?
+Which region shows declining sales?

--Which region or country has the highest average order value?
+Which region or country has the highest average order value?

-- Who are the top 10 customers by revenue?
+Who are the top 10 customers by revenue?

--Which product is purchased the most?
+Which product is purchased the most?

--What is the overall customer growth trend?
+What is the overall customer growth trend?

--What is the total revenue compared to the previous year?
+What is the total revenue compared to the previous year?

-Dashboard Interaction <a href="">View Dashboard</a>
+Dashboard Interaction <a href="https://github.com/Kanishk-Kaustabh/Data-Analysis-Excel-Dashboard/blob/main/excel_Dashboard.png">View Dashboard</a>